- Decide on a subject for

 make sure you allow time for all events.

-- Locate a place for the AFTS leader
+- Locate a place for me to stay while

 in your community.
-Often this is a guest room in the home of
+Often this is a guest room or guest house of a supportive community member (preferred!).
+Often times local hotels

 - If you have a music teacher,

-please have your students learn the song Wings
+and you are an elementary school, you might have your students learn the chorus to the song Wings

 contains some of the lessons of Art For the Sky and